Codecademy/docs/content/html/concepts/elements/terms/br/br.md

 ---
-Title: '<br>'
+Title: "<br>"
-Description: 'Represents a break in text.
-It is used when text needs to span multiple lines rather than being in-line, such as in an address.'
+Description: "Represents a break in text.
+It is used when text needs to span multiple lines rather than being in-line, such as in an address."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Elements'
+  - "Elements"
-  - 'Tags'
+  - "Tags"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`<br>`** element represents a break in text.
 It is used when text needs to span multiple lines rather than being in-line, such as in an address.